aslamhus/aslamhus/README.md

 ## A little about me

-After I developed a chronic pain condition, myofascial pain syndrome, I left the arts and redirected all my resources into the tech world 💻.
-When I am able, I still take the occasional photograph ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).
+After I developed a chronic pain condition (myofascial pain syndrome), I left the arts and redirected all my resources into the tech world 💻.
+When I am able, I still take the occasional photograph ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com)

 Programming is a passion (code is poetry!).
 I love writing **vanilla JavaScript**, as well as the functional programming paradigm of **React**, but also the OOP discipline of writing **PHP** classes.
 As a self taught developer, I am always keen to learn more, particularly about lower level languages and **Data Structures and Algorithms**.